 As in people, cats can develop open sores on the mucous membranes lining of their esophagus or stomach.
 Gastrointestinal ulcers are uncommon in cats.
 They are often associated with tumors in cats, but the cause can also be unknown.
 They can also cause a loss of appetite, pale gums, lethargy, dark stools, and bloody diarrhea.

 If you suspect that your cat is vomiting blood due to an ulcer, get them in to see their vet as soon as your can.
 Your vet will then be able to create a treatment plan specific to your cat.

 Rat Poison Ingestion

 Conventional rat poisons are incredibly dangerous around animals and children.
 Most people don't realize that when a rodent ingests rat poison and subsequently dies, the poison doesn't just stop being toxic.
-In fact, if a cat (or any other animal, domesticate or wild) ingests a rodent that has passed away from rodenticide ingestion, could be just as at risk as a cat that gets into the rat poison directly.
+In fact, if a cat (or any other animal, domesticate or wild) ingests a rodent that has died from rodenticide ingestion, could be just as at risk as a cat that gets into the rat poison directly.

 On rare instances, your cat may have a genetic disorder called hemophilia.
 This is a rare blood disorder that interferes with the body's clotting cascade and, thus, inhibits the formation of clots.
 Depending on how severe your cat's bleeding it, your vet may want to hospitalize your cat for blood and plasma transfusions.

 Inflammatory Bowel Disease

-Feline panleukopenia (FP) is very closely related to canine parvovirus as it is a highly contagious and life-threatening viral disease.
+Feline panleukopenia (FPV) is very closely related to canine parvovirus as it is a highly contagious and life-threatening viral disease.
 It is sometimes referred to as feline distemper and is part of the "feline distemper" vaccine, which also vaccinated for feline viral rhinotracheaitis as well as calicivirus.
 Keeping your cat current on their vaccines will protect them from FP.